ThomasMuel7/Projet/README.md

 ```
 (.venv)
 ```

-Don't forget your venv everytime you restart your terminal
+**Don't forget to activate/reactivate your venv everytime you restart your terminal/everytime you are working on the lab.**

 ---

 ### Step 4: Installing Required Python Packages